LIS 7993 Syllabus (Fall 2019)

 II.
 Course Text

 No required text.
-Assigned and further readings are listed in the Course Schedule.
+Assigned and further readings are listed in D2L.

 The goal of the Practicum is to develop professional skills and knowledge by integrating theory/classroom learning and practice before entering the profession.
 This goal is achieved through quality professional experiences in library and information centers coupled with reflective practice.